-David Richman is special counsel in the Philadelphia office of Pepper Hamilton LLP and a senior member of the firm’s Health Effects Litigation, Environmental, and White Collar and Corporate Investigations practice groups.
-He has been a Pepper lawyer since 1974 and was a partner from 1978 to 2012.
+David Richman is special counsel in the Philadelphia office of Pepper Hamilton LLP and is a Fellow of the Pepper Center for Public Service.
+Mr. Richman joined Pepper Hamilton in 1974 and was a partner from 1978 to 2012, and was a member of the firm’s Health Effects Litigation (now Health Sciences Department), Environmental, and White Collar and Corporate Investigations practice groups.

 Mr. Richman chaired Pepper’s Litigation Department in 1993 and 1994, and he chaired or co-chaired the Environmental Practice Group from 1986 to 1996.